5 Questions with Alison Demarest, Principal,

 This is the easiest question of them all: My best recurring dreams are ones where I can fly.
 I have said many times, I hope I come back as a bird.
 In the meantime, skiing is as close as I can come to that feeling of flight.

-Thanks to Alison Demarest for participating in the ‘5 Questions with BioBuzz’ series and stay tuned for more interviews with others from across the BioHealth Capital Region.
+Thanks to Alison Demarest of Meridian BioGroup for participating in the “5 Questions With…” series!
+Stay tuned for more interviews with others from across the BioHealth Capital Region.